jessepav/lacygoill-wiki-backup/shell/bash.md

        ${parameter/pattern/string}
               Pattern  substitution.
 The  pattern  is expanded to produce a pattern just as in pathname expansion.
-              Parameter is expanded and the longest match of pattern against its value is replaced with string.
-If pattern begins with /, all matches of pattern are replaced with string.
+              Parameter is expanded and the longest match of pattern against its value is replaced by string.
+If pattern begins with /, all matches of pattern are replaced by string.
 Normally only the first match is replaced.
 If pattern begins with #, it must match at the beginning of the expanded value of param‐ eter.
 If  pattern  begins  with  %, it must match at the end of the expanded value of parameter.
 If string is null, matches of pattern are deleted and the / following pattern may  be  omitted.
 If  the